Last Updated on85

 By the way, Grand Hyatt is a fabulous 5 star hotel, relatively new, centrally located, and with beautiful suites; I loved the fog over privacy glass bathroom, and the round couch in our room.
 I can thoroughly recommend it.

 Batu Caves is undoubtedly one of the most iconic places in Kuala Lumpur, attracting lots of tourists and locals everyday.
 Located approximately 13km north of KL, it is a limestone hill with a series of caves which have Hindu temples and shrines in and around them.
-Don’t miss this highlight of Kuala Lumpur.
+This is one of my favourite Kuala Lumpur highlights.

 Upfront is the gigantic golden statue of the God Murugan, 43 metres tall, which you can probably see from the moon, I’m guessing.
 It cuts quite a striking figure!